Revisiting the first-order QCD phase transition in dense strong interaction matter: Introduction

 The investigation on these signatures requires a combined analysis between a great amount of experimental data and the theoretical predictions on the phase structure and the equation of state of QCD in precision.
 The latter however remains still as a long-standing problem due to the complicated nature of non-perturbative QCD.
 At zero baryon chemical potential $\mu_{B}^{}$, lattice QCD simulation as a first-principles approach has confirmed that the phase transition behaves as a crossover~\cite{Borsanyi:2020fev,HotQCD:2018pds}.
-The calculations on the equation of state have also been performed to a high order of susceptibilities~\cite{Borsanyi:2023wno,Bazavov:2020bjn}.
+The calculations on the equation of state have also been performed to the high orders of susceptibilities~\cite{Borsanyi:2023wno,Bazavov:2020bjn}.
 While at finite $\mu_{B}^{}$, lattice QCD is hampered from the sign problem and has to rely on extrapolations from the knowledge at zero $\mu_{B}^{}$~\cite{Borsanyi:2022qlh,Bollweg:2022fqq}.
 This makes the prediction controllable only within a small range of chemical potential, which is not yet possible for a direct access on the signatures of the conjectured CEP and for verifying those possible new physics beyond that, in particular the moat regime~\cite{Fu:2024rto}, inhomogeneous phases~\cite{Buballa:2014tba}, color superconductivity~\cite{Alford:2007xm} and so on.
-Aimed that the finite $\mu_{B}^{}$ region, theoretical approaches in the continuum space-time have been developed over the years, from low energy effective models~\cite{Buballa:2008ru,Schaefer:2008ax} to several modern techniques such as functional approaches~\cite{Fischer:2018sdj,Dupuis:2020fhh}, holographic QCD~\cite{Rougemont:2023gfz,Chen:2022goa}, chiral effective field theory~\cite{Drischler:2021kxf} and so on.
+Aimed that the finite $\mu_{B}^{}$ region, theoretical approaches in the continuum space-time have been developed over the years, such as the chiral effective field theory~\cite{Drischler:2021kxf}, low energy effective models~\cite{Buballa:2008ru,Schaefer:2008ax}, holographic QCD~\cite{Rougemont:2023gfz,Chen:2022goa} and so on.
+In particular, functional approaches including the Dyson-Schwinger equations (DSE) approach~\cite{Fischer:2018sdj} and the functional renormalisation group (fRG) approach~\cite{Fu:2022gou,Dupuis:2020fhh} of the continuum QCD, have the privilege as they are the only approaches to date that offer direct QCD computations at finite $\mu_{B}^{}$, with all required analytic properties of QCD as well as QCD dynamics extended to larger density~\cite{Aarts:2023vsf}.